 Day 9-10: Fly back to Salvador and on to UK

 Can be hot, but can cool off in natural pools

 Some rough, rocky conditions underfoot

 Stay in remote, rustic homestays

 Discover Adventure reserves the right to change the route or itinerary for safety reasons should local conditions dictate.

 All accommodation is included as well as all flights, transfers, all meals except five or six (depending on flight times) as specified in the itinerary; National Park entry fees and all other sites visited as part of the itinerary.
 Experienced Discover Adventure leaders and doctor (depending on final group size) are also included, along with a local support crew of porters, guides and drivers.

-It does not include personal travel insurance, airline taxes if charged by the airline (capped by Discover Adventure), meals as specified, tip for local crew, entry visa or international departure tax (if applicable).
+It does not include personal travel insurance, airline taxes if charged by the airline (capped by Discover Adventure at £250), meals as specified, tip for local crew, entry visa or international departure tax (if applicable).
 It also does not include any entrance fees to any optional sites or attractions.
 Remember to allow extra for drinks, souvenirs, sight-seeing in Rio, and other personal expenses.
 This recommendation is a guideline only.
 Please note that costs may fluctuate and we have no control over any changes.